-- Remove the thru bolt on and retain for installation.
-Do not remove lower shock mount bracket from lower control arm. - 2.
+- 1. Remove the lower shock thru bolt mounting hardware and retain for installation.
+Do not remove the lower shock mount bracket from the lower control arm. - 2.
 Remove upper shock bushing mounting hardware and retain for installation.
+Note location and quantity of washers and spacers.